ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 and can contain reference cycles, so they can't be treated as simple trees (see Section 3.2.1 of [YAML]).
-An implementation that attempts to do that can infinite-loop at some point (e.g. when trying to serialize a YAML document in JSON).
+An implementation that attempts to do that can infinite-loop traversing the YAML representation graph at some point, for example:

+- when trying to serialize it JSON;
+- or when searching/identifying nodes using specifications based on the JSON data model (e.g. {{JSON-POINTER}}).

 ~~~ yaml
 x: &x